 The 18th century Black Swan sits at the meeting point of three northern counties with the hotel itself located in both the Yorkshire Dales National Park and Cumbria, according to the pub’s website.
+Re-entering the list for 2023, this pub is more than worthy of its place.

 With the Pennines, County Durham and Lancashire all within a 20-minute drive, you’ll be hard pushed to find a better place to satisfy both your wanderlust and tastebuds on this year’s list.